spodolak/travel-webpage/README.md

 ## By Stephanie Podolak

 ### Description
 Simple web page designed for travel information.
-Excercise used to learn branching.
+Exercise used to learn branching.

 ### Setup
 Clone this repository <br>